thinkloop/todo-react-components/README.md

 # Todo App - View-Layer (React-Components)

 This is 1 of 3 projects that make up the [advanced todo app](https://github.com/thinkloop/todo-app).
-It contains view components and view logic and nothing else.
+It contains the view components and view logic of the app, and nothing else.
 The components were built in isolation, without concern for other projects or implementors including the advanced todo app itself.

 A single top-level react component is exported that renders the full ui when invoked: